Sponges are the tools you will need to cover large areas of skin with paint quickly.

 Getting confused already?
 No worries!

-In this article, you will find out what sponges you REALLY NEED for great results in your face painting art!
+In this article, you will find out what sponges for face painting you REALLY NEED for great results with your face art!

 NOTE: This article is built in partnership with JestPaint.com — one of the biggest and reliable face painting stores in the USA.
 All our suggestions are linked to JestPaint.com.
 Worldwide shipping is available.